 Why do individuals leave their retirement plan behind when switching jobs?
 In most situations, it is for one of two reasons: they didn't know what their options were or they never got around to […]

 If you have just inherited a traditional IRA, SEP IRA, Roth IRA, 401(k) or 403(b) plan from a parent, sibling, or relative, you may be unsure about what your options are and what to do next.
 As a […]

 Updated for 2019.
 In personal finance, there aren't too many universally applicable hard and fast rules.
 Although some might reasonably argue that always maxing out annual pre-tax contributions to a […]

 How is a 403(b) different from a 401(k)?

-Updated for 2019.
 Although the 401(k) retirement plan is more common, many Americans have access to a similar employer-sponsored retirement plan called a 403(b) plan.
-403(b) plans are generally used […]
+403(b) plans are generally used for nonprofit […]

 Contributing the maximum amount to your 401(k), 403(b), or other employer-sponsored retirement plan should be a goal for many investors.
 Once you achieve it, the question then becomes: where to […]

 Updated for 2020.
 Can I contribute to more than one retirement plan?
 This is a common question for individuals that are not employed full-time in their business – independent consulting is a common […]